KonstantinSimeonov/fluent-schemer/docs/README.md

 If the feedback array is empty, that means no errors occured and the passed value is valid.

-Schemas are defined as functions that accept dependencies(current a function that creates errors and a map of error types) and return ES6 classes.
+Schemas are defined as functions that accept dependencies(currently a function that creates errors and a map of error types) and return ES6 classes.
 There is the `BaseSchema` class that packs all the common functionality in it, such as `.required()`, `.not()`, `.validate()`, `.predicate()`.
 The `BaseSchema` is meant to be inherited in order to create a concrete validation schema - such as the `StringSchema` or the `NumberSchema`.
 Each schema extends the `BaseSchema` with it's own methods - for example `StringSchema.minlength()` allows to set a minimum length for a string value.
 The concrete schemas should also implement the abstract method `.validateType()` - validate whether a passed value is of the desired type and `.type` - returns the type of the schema as a string.